 The story of No Regrets for Our Youth ends twelve years after it began, in 1945.
 An intertitle proclaims: “The war is lost, but freedom is restored.”
 Yukie’s father has been restored to his teaching job at Kyoto Imperial University, and Noge’s come to be revered as a martyr.
 (The late antimilitarist once told Yukie that, in time, the public would appreciate what people like him had done.)
 Still, there is an air of sadness in the present—reflection over what was lost in the struggle for freedom, academic and otherwise—especially at the reception where Professor Yagihara gives a speech about his former student.
 All is certainly better, but hardly ideal.

 As for Yukie, now thirty-two years old, there’s much left to be done.
-Her successfully mending Noge’s image in the minds of his parents unintentionally paved her way to a new cause worthy of devotion.
-Politics is still not her forte; instead, her mission is to ease the hardships inherent in the lives of lower-class people, which she has now experienced first-hand.
+Her successfully mending Noge’s image in the minds of his parents unintentionally paved her way to a new cause worthy of devotion, and it is here that she at last forms something resembling a political stance.
+However, promoting outright liberalism is still not her forte; her mission instead is to ease the hardships inherent in the lives of lower-class people, which she has now experienced first-hand.
 “Their lives—especially the women’s lives—are brutally hard,” she informs her mother.
 “If I can improve their lot even a little, my life will be well spent.”
-Once again: in setting out to redeem the man she loved, Yukie ended up redefining herself and found the very thing she was seeking in the first place.
+Examined with everything which has come before it, this line by Yukie subtly demonstrates a political ideology while, at the same time, emphasizing the same overarching theme present from the start.
+Yukie may have become an activist (and in some limited sense might now be a political person), but the politics still play second fiddle to the notions of personal growth and transformation.
+In setting out to redeem the man she loved, Yukie ended up redefining herself and found the reason for living she was seeking in the first place.

 There is tremendous irony in the last few minutes of No Regrets for Our Youth—both in the writing and in Setsuko Hara’s performance.
 In playing the scene of Yukie explaining her situation to her mother, Hara beams incessantly, even forcibly, as though putting on a façade of happiness (despite her insistence to the contrary).
 And if the next scene is any indicator, she just might be.
 On her way out of town, Yukie stops by beautiful Arashiyama, and this time, she’s all alone (in a place where she used to frolic in naïve innocence).
 Resting next to a babbling brook, she watches a new generation of students—ones who didn’t have to choose between conformism and individuality—hopping across the stones spanning the stream (just as she and her friends had done; they even sing the same songs).
 Framed in a long-lasting close-up, Yukie somberly stares after the students, remembering her youth and everything she’s lost.
 The title of the movie comes from a phrase Noge once said to her and she’s adopted it herself, but it’s only somewhat true.
 Yukie may have found a meaningful way to lead her life, but it’s come at a terrible price.